Snepsid/gimp-plugins/README.md

 Creates a sprite sheet from all layers in your image, with options for automatic or manual row/column configuration.
 Works with both regular layers and layer groups, preserving layer visibility states.

+### All Layers to Alpha

+Adds an alpha channel to all layers in the image that don't already have one.
+This is useful for ensuring all layers can handle transparency before performing operations that require an alpha channel.

+### Export Layers as PNGs

+Exports each layer of the current image as individual PNG files in your chosen directory.

 ## Installation

 1. Find your GIMP plugins directory: